nasser85/react-baby/README.md

 # React Baby
-### Generate a lightweight, full stack React application boilerplate.
+### Generate a lightweight boilerplate for your full stack React application.